yain22/2PLD/README.md

 ## Overview

 The present work is the research when I was Pharmacometrics Intern at Pharmacometry Team at Merck Group, supervised by Kosalaram Goteti, Ph.D.
 This work has been accepted to [American Conference on Pharmacometrics 2020](https://www.go-acop.org/).
 Published poster article can be downloaed at [here](https://github.com/yain22/2PLD/blob/main/Poster/ACOP_Se_Yoon_Lee_PhD.pdf).
+Illustration video can be downloaed at [here](https://github.com/yain22/2PLD/blob/main/Video/ACOP_Video_Se_Yoon_Lee_PhD.mp4)

 ## Introduction & Results